MitchellTesla/Cardano-SCK/README.md

   <img src="Cardano_mitchelltesla_main_logo.gif" alt="demo" />
 </p>

-# Important Notice

-Experimental repository under active research & development, may update frequently.
-(Some files may be missing or hidden) consider work in progress.

 # Description
 Research and Development of Solidity smart-contracts on the Cardano KEVM and Blockchain.
 The repository includes Rust-Cardano (Modular Toolbox), and a Cardano Full-Node (README.rst) Which is a core component used to participate in the Cardano decentralized blockchain.
 Just like Bitcoin, Cardano uses the UTXO (unspent transaction output) model where the inputs are unspent outputs from previous transactions.
 However, the network has expanded upon this to employ an extended UTXO model (EUTXO) which offers unique advantages over other accounting models.